 The following Claims were read into the record by the Chair.
 Once Kurt had finished reading the claims, he made a motion to pay the claims as read.
 Jon Olson seconded the motion, which was accepted by a unanimous vote.

-Public Employee Retirement Association132.00
+Public Employee Retirement Association $132.00

 St. Louis County Auditor $1,977.51